MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 #### [**Education**](#tab/education/)

-For schools and other academic organizations, there are two ways to get Cloud Voice features.
+For schools and other academic organizations, there are three ways to get cloud voice features.
+- Buy an EDU A1 or A3 with Microsoft 365 Business Voice.
-- Buy an EDU A1 or A3 (and then add cloud voice features individually - OR -
+- Buy an EDU A1 or A3 (and then add cloud voice features individually
 - Buy an EDU A5 (that includes cloud voice features).

 [!NOTE]